Haloking1212/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+Answer: The purpose of using a session to have layer of protection for your users and yourself, as well as giving a friendly user experenince for your users by not having to continually login again and again.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+Answer: bcrypt hashes your password.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+Answer: bcrypt makes its harder to on attackers because by hashing the password it makes it harder for a computer to crack the password.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+Answer: Header, payload, signature

 ## Minimum Viable Product